Florida Marijuana Laws

 Florida residents and lawmakers are also pushing to get the final decision on the legalization of recreational marijuana to go to the ballot in November 2022.
 However, on June 17, 2021, the Florida Supreme Court issued a 5-2 advisory opinion rejecting the proposed amendment by lawmakers for the 2022 ballot, concluding that the ballot wording was misleading.
 Note that in March 2022, the Florida Supreme Court also rejected another proposed amendment by lawmakers seeking to legalize adult-use marijuana.
 Hence, recreational marijuana currently remains illegal in Florida.

-However, there are recent efforts to put the question of recreational marijuana to a vote in the 2024 ballot.
-Smart & Safe Florida, a group advocating for the legalization of adult-use marijuana in the state, has already gathered 967,528 valid signatures to put the issue on the 2024 ballot.
+The most recent effort to put the question of recreational marijuana to a vote came to fruition in the 2024 ballot.
+Smart & Safe Florida, a group advocating for the legalization of adult-use marijuana in the state, gathered 967,528 valid signatures to put the issue on the 2024 ballot.
 This is in excess of the 891,523 signatures required to do so.
-However, as of August 2023, Florida’s Attorney General is contesting this ballot initiative at the state’s Supreme Court.
+While the Florida Attorney General contestested this ballot initiative at the state’s Supreme Court, the court ruled in favor of allowing it on the November 2024 ballot.
+However, the initiative failed to garner the 60% majority vote required to legalize recreational marijuana in the state.

 What are Restrictions on Cannabis in Florida?